Producer

 Requirements

-The Emacs package is not on MELPA / ELPA for v0.
+The Emacs package is not on MELPA / ELPA.
 Install from a checkout or release archive.

 Install from a checkout